 How long does it take a full-time student to complete the Social Work major?

-A full-time student carrying an average load can complete the 53 credit hour major in two years.
+A full-time student carrying an average load can complete the major's requirements in two years.

 What do social workers do?